Vincent007super/Portfolio/README.txt

 - Blender

 All Images and sounds that can be found On this website have been downloaded and installed from Pixabay under the Content License.
-The Submarine model has been made by 'Art Blender', has been downloaded from Sketchfab and is licensed under Creative Commons Attribution.
+The Submarine model has been made by Ashkelon is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).